SSWConsulting/SSW.Rules.Content/rules/backlog-refinement-meeting/rule.md

 ✅ **Less time wastage**: Only the Tech Lead and another developer are required for most of refinement, so other people's time can be utilised elsewhere instead of wasted waiting around.

+✅ **Risk mitigation**: If the Product Owner or important stakeholders have to go on leave there is some extra buffer in the Product Backlog

 ✅ **Engaged Developers**: Developers are more likely to stay engaged when meetings are shorter and more focused.

 ✅ **Well-Defined PBIs**: PBIs are well-defined before being added to the Sprint.